ehmurray8/DotFiles/README.md

 # DotFiles
 Dot files for easy access.
+Run the init.sh script to setup default configuration, and link dotfiles.

 ## Programs